By Jason Haley

 Dominant Tapestry Segmentation by block group is a cornerstone of Stratasan’s psychographic market intelligence analysis.
 Like the previous map, and its many legend items, we used a map frame that has a margin to the right.
 This methodology allows us to get a large amount of important information into the map without directly sacrificing a large area of the map itself.

 Titles, scale bars, sourcing, and legends are the final touches that we add to a map.
 This process is critically important when mapping healthcare patients, hospitals, service areas, and all the data that comes with them.
 If a map does not give the reader the information needed to understand what the map is displaying, the cartographer behind it has fundamentally failed their job.
 At Stratasan, we take our GIS and cartographic responsibilities seriously.
 The maps we make must be maps that our customer can read and comprehend quickly and easily.
 Without using these principles, our maps would not be as effective and informative as they are today.

-Article by Jason Haley, GIS Manager for Stratasan.
+Article by Jason Haley, Director, Customer Success for Stratasan.